Law Firms Accounting Firms & Title Agencies beware of hidden costs of employee theft/data breach

 The following steps help lessen employee theft and its impacts on the organization:

-1. Develop anti-theft policies by having firm’s having very clear policies prohibiting stealing, outlining what constitute stealing, and the consequences are if the employee is caught stealing.
+1. Develop anti-theft policies by having very clear policies prohibiting stealing, outlining what constitute stealing, and the consequences when the employee is caught stealing.
 Employees should acknowledge in writing that they understand and will comply with the policy.

-3. Make sure to have a separation of duties for jobs that handle sensitive information, money or credit cards.
-The individuals that are handling the monies or sensitive information should not be the ones that are doing the reconciliations of information.
+3. Insure separation of duties for jobs that handle sensitive information, money or credit cards.
+The individuals handling monies or sensitive information should not do reconciliations of information.

 4. Where possible rotate responsibilities.